K-PaaS/application-platform-guide-eng/install/service/mysql.md

 <br>

-- - Click the SSH Tunnel tab and enter the SSH tunnelable server information provided to the OpenPaaS operations manager.
+- - Click the SSH Tunnel tab and enter the information of a server which has SSH tunneling provided to the OpenPaaS operations manager.
 The plink.exe location entry lets you enter the location where Putty runs the plink.exe and if the file is not present, plink.
 Click the download link to download the exe.
 Enter local port information arbitrarily and click the Open button to access the Mysql database.

 >(Note) If access is possible with a private key, refer to the Open PaaS Mysql service pack installation guide for openstack.